pnlbwh/intrust-pipeline/README.md

 ## Run

 Now you are ready to execute the pipeline.
 You are free to run the complete pipeline or just parts of it on your whole caselist or subsets of your caselist.
-Note that the query scripts `missing`, `all`, and `completed`, the status scripts `logstatus` and `showstatus`, and the QC scripts `qclabels` and `qc`, are from the `pnlutil` repository.
+Note that the query scripts `missing`, `all`, and `completed`, the status scripts `logstatus`, `showstatus` and `casestatus`, and the quality control scripts `qclabels` and `qc`, are from the `pnlutil` repository.

 Examples:

+    redo 001.all  # Run whole pipeline for case '001'
-    missing t1atlasmask  # Print a list of the atlas masks not yet generated redo `missing t1atlasmask`  # Generate all the missing atlas masks for your caselist completed t1atlasmask  # Print a list of the completed t1 atlas masks redo `missing fs | head -n 2`  # Run freesurfer for the first 2 cases not yet run redo `missing dwi_ed` # Generate eddy current corrected DWI's redo `missing dwibetmask`  # Generated DWI masks redo `missing ukf` # Generate whole brain tractography redo `missing fsindwi`  # Generate freesurfer labelmap in DWI space
+    redo  # Run whole pipeline for all cases missing t1atlasmask  # Print a list of the atlas masks not yet generated redo `missing t1atlasmask`  # Generate all the missing atlas masks completed t1atlasmask  # Print a list of the completed t1 atlas masks redo `missing fs | head -n 2`  # Run freesurfer for the first 2 cases not yet run redo `missing dwied` # Generate eddy current corrected DWI's redo `missing dwibetmask`  # Generated DWI masks redo `missing ukf` # Generate whole brain tractography redo `missing fsindwi`  # Generate freesurfer labelmap in DWI space